metabase/metabase/docs/getting-started/01-installing-metabase.md

 Metabase is a program that runs on the Java virtual machine (or JVM).
 There are two ways to run it, depending on which platform you use.

-### Using the Mac OS X App
+### Trying Metabase out with the Mac OS X App

-If you're using OS X, we offer a native application which you can find in the Mac App Store or [download directly](www.metabase.com/download/osx/latest).
+If you're using OS X, we have a Mac app that you can find in the Mac App Store or [download directly](www.metabase.com/download/osx/latest).
 It comes bundled with everything you need to get started, so it’s a great way to just try Metabase out.
-Once you've downloaded the app, move it to your applications folder and click on it to run.
-Once you see the loading screen, you can move on to the next step: [connecting Metabase to your database](02-connecting-metabase.md)
+Once you've downloaded the app, move it to your Applications folder and open it up.
+Once you see the loading screen, you can move on to the next step: [connecting Metabase to your database](02-connecting-metabase.md).

-### Running the JAR Directly
+### Running the JAR directly

 If you're fairly technical or planning on immediately setting up Metabase on a shared server, you can [download the latest JAR distribution](www.metabase.com/download/jar/latest).
 To run this JAR, you'll need to have Java installed on your machine.

 **On Linux:**

-Your distribution might ship with Java pre-installed — you lucky dog, you.
+Your Linux distribution might ship with Java pre-installed — you lucky dog, you.
 Try `java -version` to see if Java is set up.
 If not, you can install Java in a number of ways depending on your distribution.

 On Ubuntu, or any other distribution with the Debian package manager,